varshu180508-ctrl/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Dhanvarsini.S
+RegisterNumber:25012184

 i)FULL ADDER